Reasonable Accommodations at Work

-Reasonable Accommodations at Work: What They Actually Are (and What They’re Not)
+Reasonable Accommodations at Work: What They Actually Are (and What They Are Not)

-You don't need to be in crisis to deserve support.
-You just need to know what you're allowed to ask for.
+You do not need to be in crisis to deserve support.
+You just need to know what you are allowed to ask for.

 Most people hear "reasonable accommodations" and picture wheelchair ramps and designated parking spaces.
 Those matter.
-But if you're sitting at your desk right now, masking your way through another open-plan day, wondering why everything feels ten times harder than it should, this conversation is for you too.
+But if you are sitting at your desk right now, masking your way through another open-plan day, wondering why everything feels ten times harder than it should, this conversation is for you too.

-There's a massive gap between what the law actually says and what most employees think they're entitled to.
-There are rights you probably don't know you have, protections that kick in earlier than you'd expect, and accommodations that cost nothing but could change your entire working life.
+There is a massive gap between what the law actually says and what most employees think they are entitled to.
+There are rights you probably do not know you have, protections that kick in earlier than you would expect, and accommodations that cost nothing but could change your entire working life.
+Let us close that gap.
+If you are also trying to understand your position around workplace burnout specifically, workplace burnout and your rights in Ireland is the companion piece to this one.

 This might be the most damaging misconception of all.
-Under Irish law, the Employment Equality Acts 1998-2015 define "disability" to include physical, intellectual, mental, and emotional conditions.
-That's not a grey area.
-It's written into the legislation.
+Under Irish law, the Employment Equality Acts 1998 to 2015 define disability to include physical, intellectual, mental, and emotional conditions.
+That is not a grey area.
+It is written into the legislation.

 ADHD?
 Covered.
 Autism?
 Covered.
 Anxiety, depression, bipolar disorder, sensory processing differences?
 All potentially covered.
 The Irish Human Rights and Equality Commission has confirmed this in its published guidance.

-If your brain works differently and that creates barriers at work, you're not being dramatic.
-You're describing a situation the law was designed to address.
+If your brain works differently and that creates barriers at work, you are not being dramatic.
+You are describing a situation the law was designed to address.
+For a fuller picture of how this plays out for neurodivergent employees specifically, breathwork and mindfulness for neurodivergent minds covers the support side.

-They don't.
-And it's worth being upfront about that.
+They are not.
+And it is worth being upfront about that.

 In the UK, the equivalent term is "reasonable adjustments," and the principle is the same.
 For most of what neurodivergent employees actually need, the cost to the employer is negligible.

-This fear isn't irrational.
+This fear is not irrational.
 Some employers do react badly.
 The anxiety around disclosure is real and it would be dishonest to pretend otherwise.

-But here's what the law says: penalising someone, formally or informally, for requesting reasonable accommodations is discrimination.
+But here is what the law says: penalising someone, formally or informally, for requesting reasonable accommodations is discrimination.
 In Ireland, complaints can be brought to the Workplace Relations Commission.
-The Equality (Miscellaneous Provisions) Bill 2024, currently progressing through the Oireachtas, proposes extending the filing deadline for such complaints from six months to twelve.
+The Equality (Miscellaneous Provisions) Bill 2024, which has been progressing through the Oireachtas, includes a proposal to extend the filing deadline for such complaints from six months to twelve.

 In the UK, failure to provide reasonable adjustments is a specific category of disability discrimination under the Equality Act 2010.
 If the failure makes your position untenable, constructive dismissal claims can follow.